mlinderman/MLProjects/ML Notes.md

 Neural net activation nodes always use a sigmoid activation function (just like with logistic regression in order to map to 0 or 1).
 Really?
 Why couldn't activation functions be anything?
 You're just creating features for the next layer.
 So far you've only seen activation functions using sigmoid functions - is that all that's possible with neural nets?

 So each activation layer is "learning" it's own set of features which are, in turn, passed on to the next activation layer.
 Input layer (x's) * $\Theta^{(1)}$ gives you inputs to $a^2$ and so on.
 The multiplication of the $X\Theta^n$ that occurs in every layer Ng has abbreviated to z.
 So, in each layer there's a $z_n^j$ (not sure about the super and subscript letters there but the point is that there's a different set of x's and thetas for each activation node in a neural network).
-After the first activation layer, the x's are the a's that result from each activation layer.
+After the first activation layer, the x's (inputs)  subsequent layers are the a's that result from each activation layer.

 Had a tough time with exercise a3 getting my head around how to do the forward propogation math.
 In the end, some good insights were that it really isn't too disimilar to a single logistic regression problem (assuming you're always doing logistic regressions - but even if you're not).
 The hard part was understanding that the input layer is a vertical vector of X's.
 And that all of those X's get sent to *each* activation node in a layer.
 Each activation node though has it's own $\theta$ taken from rows of $\Theta$.
 So that means $\Theta$ has as many rows as there are activation nodes in the layer.
 You add a corresponding $x_0 = 1$ to each activation layer's x's.
 I imagine that later there will be a single $\Theta$ rather than 2 distinct $\Theta$s like in exercise 3's 3 layer network.
 A single $\Theta$ then would have a row dimension for every activation node in a layer, and a matrix of those rows for each activation layer.
 So that's 3 dimensions.
+But so far, in Ng's lectures, the $\Theta$s have all been distinct matrices for each layer on a neural net.

 Another good insight: in the exercise, we started with 400 inputs (x's, 1 per each pixel in a 20x20 gray scale image) and each $\Theta^{(1)}$ row then also had 400 + 1 thetas (weights).
 And there were some 5000 rows of training data.
 So, a 5000 x 400 matrix.
 (But be careful considering all sample rows at once before the network is trained.
 It worked to do a single pass through the network with trained thetas on all rows to com up with predictions.
-But to train the network using back-propogation (learned about later), you take one row of sample data at a time and do forward and then backward propogation, accumulating the deltas as you go.)
+But to train the network using back-propogation (learned about later), you take one row of sample data at a time and do forward and then backward propogation, accumulating the deltas as you go.
+In the end,I discovered that it was okay that you did forward propogation for all samples first because each layer of outputs is a row for each sample and you can just iterate over those rows as you do back prop without having to calculate them at the same time.
+Neither case, calculating the outputs for all samples at once before iterating over individual samples for back prop OR doing forward then backward prop for one sample at a time seems inherently to be more efficient.)

 Because the next layer only had 25 activation nodes, $\Theta^{(1)}$ had only 25 rows.
 So that 25 x 400 $\Theta^{(1)}$ matrix has the result of taking your original input layer (5000 x 400) and reducing that down to 5000 x 25 and, in the output layer, by the same process, down to 5000 x 10.
 Those are your predictions (classification into 10 classes).
 So in the traditional diagram of a neural network, consider the input layer as the X matrix, turned on its side, but still having all its training rows.
 I fell into the habit of thinking about that input layer as a single set of 400 values.
 But, in terms of matrix math, I needed to think about all of the training data so you can align the features up with the thetas.
 (After the network is trained, that wouldn't be training data.
 It would be test or real data).
 I had to draw some pictures of the matrices involved in each step.
 I don't honestly think it matters how you orient the matrices as long as you're multplying features by thetas.
 Transpose is your friend and so is printing out the dimensions of arrays for confirmation.
 This got me where I needed to go, ultimately:

 $$ a2 = sigmoid(\Theta^{(1)} * transpose(X)) $$

 And then the same math to get to a3 though did have to transpose again at some point to be able to find the max for each of the 10 columns of numbers for each training example, round that and line up the predictions as 1-10 in a single column vector so that it could be compared to Y.

+Some other insights:  remember that the $\Theta$'s are two-dimensional matrices that, in effect, map the number of output nodes in one layer to the number of input nodes in the next and have no reference to the number of rows in the training data.
+In this particular case, there were 2 $\Theta$s, the first mapping 401 inputs to 25 outputs (so, a 26 x401 matrix) and the second mapping 26 inputs to 10 outputs (our predictions), a 10 x 26 matrix.  (rows in the $\Theta$ matrices correspond to number of outputs.)

 ## Cost function for logistic Neural networks